zhizhizhizhizhi/tp/docs/UserGuide.md

 title: User Guide
 ---

-ForgetfulNUS is a **desktop app for helping students taking German 1** (LAG1201) **and German 2** (LAG2201) **in NUS to practise their vocabulary, optimised for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+ForgetfulNUS is a **desktop app for helping students taking German 1** (LAG1201) **and German 2** (LAG2201) **in NUS to practise and test their vocabulary, optimised for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, ForgetfulNUS can get your German revision done faster than traditional GUI apps.

 ## Table of Contents